drdrewusaf/Click-Toy/README.md

     - Needs micro JST plug
     - Dimensions must fit inside 3D model
 - Plexiglass to fill the window space on 3D model
+- 4 M4x10 (or similar size) screws for case
+- 4 M2x4 (or simiar size) screws for switch board
 - Various lengths of wire

 ## 3D Models for Printing